 As its bombastic name suggests, FIFA Ultimate Team represents the very peak of the game's appeal for the straight-upstairs-for-a-four-hour-sesh-after-school crew.
 It works pretty simply.
 You start off with an average squad of players and work your way up the ten online divisions, winning coins to spend on higher-rated acquisitions as you go.
 All sounds fairly straightforward so far, right?
 But things get murkier when you consider the fact that the most desirable players in FUT float on the game's own free market, with prices set by gamers themselves.

-In practice, neither of the "regular" means of building a FUT squad full of superstars are satisfactory—saving up takes too long, and packs are rarely worth the money.
+In practice, neither of the "regular" means of building a FUT squad full of superstars are satisfactory – saving up takes too long, and packs are rarely worth the money.
 But history has shown that when there's demand for something that's not being supplied through official channels, the black market will soon find a way to prosper from the situation, and FUT is no different.
-Trading goes underground, and a Tour de France-style doping situation has developed where everyone playing at the top level seems to have a souped-up team.
-So, you either spend money to get ahead or get left behind.
+It goes underground, and a Tour de France-style doping situation develops where everyone playing at the top level seems to have a souped-up team.
+With high-profile YouTubers and regular gamers alike spending big money on FUT, you either get ahead or get left behind.

-Unfortunately, as I investigated more, I found myself up against this cloak-and-dagger world.
-It was difficult to penetrate and its inhabitants had an inherent distrust of outsiders who might report their gamer tags to EA.
-However, I persevered and, channelling my inner Donal MacIntyre, slid into a coin seller's DMs.
+And unfortunately, I immediately found myself up against it.
+The cloak-and-dagger world I tried to engage with was difficult to penetrate and its inhabitants had an inherent distrust of outsiders who might report their gamer tags to EA.
+Understandable, I suppose.
+I persevered though and, channelling my inner Donal MacIntyre, slid into a coin seller's DMs.

-Maybe it was always going to be hard to get a self-styled PS4 Al Capone to talk, but after initially resisting he did let his guard down enough to confirm some of my suspicions before reverting to opacity.
-On the one hand I admired his dedication to the hustle, but I also knew that according to many, not least EA, he was part of the problem threatening to ruin the enjoyment of FUT for the average player.
+Maybe it was always going to be hard to get a self-styled PS4 Al Capone to talk, but after initially resisting he did let his guard down enough to confirm some of my suspicions before reverting to speaking in riddles.
+On one hand I admired his dedication the hustle, but I also knew that according to many, not least EA, he was part of the problem threatening to ruin the enjoyment of FUT for the average player.

-The Twitter bookies were clearly not eager to talk to me, but they inadvertently led me to polished websites offering the same service on a much larger scale, where you could gamble with FIFA coins to win more.
+The Twitter bookies were none too keen to talk to me either, but they inadvertently led me to polished websites offering the same service on a much larger scale.
 But why would anyone bet with coins when they could bet with actual cash?
-Even though gambling with virtual currency is clearly a grey area legally, the implications of it left me feeling uneasy—especially in light of the fact that ensuring users of the site were over 18 had to be extremely difficult.
+Even though the sites claimed their users had to be over 18 it quickly became clear that this wasn't always the case.
+Everyone knows that there's no such thing as a poor bookmaker, and even though gambling with virtual currency is clearly a grey area legally the implications of it left me feeling uneasy.

 Article continues after the video below

-With the lack of honest information, It was hard to get a grasp of everything that was happening in this community, so I reached out to a FUT game Julian Assange of sorts, to help me lift the lid on these undercover happenings and explain what they meant for the game in general.
-My hope was that Rodrigo Lopes, an admin at fifauteam.com, would further illuminate the situation for me, but what he said didn't totally line up with the story I'd seen developing so far.
+But I'm only one man and despite my best efforts I couldn't get a grasp of everything that was happening on my own, so I reached out to a FUT game Julian Assange to lift the lid on these undercover happenings and what they meant for the game in general.
+I hoped that Rodrigo Lopes, an admin at fifauteam.com, would be that man, but what he said didn't completely fit my burgeoning narrative.

 "Coin selling isn't FUT's main problem," he tells me.
-"EA doesn't want to admit that the real problems are coin glitches and other bugs, but most of the community believes that coin selling and coin promotion are the problem because that's what EA tells them."
+"EA don't want to admit that the real problems are coin glitches and other bugs, but most of the community believe that coin selling and coin promotion are the problem because that's what EA says.

-"In my opinion, EA focuses on coin selling and promotion so much because it affects the sale of FIFA Points, which are used to buy packs."
+"In my opinion, EA focus on coin selling and promotion so much because it affects the sale of FIFA Points, which are used to buy packs"

 On VICE Sports: Pitch Invasions: Football's Forbidden Fruit

-There's nobody worse than the "soccer's just 22 millionaires kicking a pig's bladder around a field" crew, but FUT is a case of video games imitating life, since the team which has had the most money pumped into it is often the most likely to win.
+There's nobody worse than the "football's just 22 millionaires kicking a pig's bladder around a field" crew, but FUT is a case of video games imitating life, as the team which has had the most money pumped into it is always most likely to win.
 Okay, we're in the midst of one of the weirdest Premier League seasons ever, but generally speaking it's a pretty sound rule of thumb.
-The possibility of escapism is the main allure of many video games but by contrast FUT offers only pure, unrelenting realism—a microcosm of the capitalist slog of 21st century soccer with a couple of morally contentious issues thrown in to boot.
-But what else did you really expect from a game that the Fédération Internationale de Football Association lends its not-so-fair name to?
+The possibility of escapism is the main allure of many video games but by contrast FUT offers only pure, unrelenting realism – a microcosm of the capitalist slog of 21st century football with a couple of morally contentious issues thrown in to boot.
+But what else did you really expect from a game that the Fédération Internationale de Football Association lends its not-so-fair-anymore name to?